kibalabs/ui-react/README.md

 // TODO(krishan711): we need way more documentation on this!

+## Contribute
+1. Ensure you have installed `node` and `npm`
+2. Run `npm install` to install dependencies
+3. Run `npm run start-dev`.
+This will start ui-react for local development with live reloading and give you instructions for using it locally in other packages.
+4. Run `npm run storybook`.
+This will start the storybook app at port 5000 on your local machine.

 ## Support

 UI-React is mostly written by me ([krishan711](https://twitter.com/krishan711)) at the moment.
 If you want help with contributing or even if you want help using UI-React in your own application just reach out, I'd love to help 🙌.